-NCLC's reports confirmed research done by the Massachusetts Attorney General.
-The Attorney General determined that Massachusetts residential consumers paid \$253 million more to competitive suppliers than they would have paid to their distribution utilities for electric service from July 2015 through June 2018, and that low-income customers are disproportionately harmed.3 Low-income Massachusetts residents paid \$40 million more to suppliers than had they remained on the standard offer and overpaid 25% more than their non-low-income neighbors.4
+NCLC's report on the competitive supply market confirmed research done by the Massachusetts Attorney General.
+The Attorney General determined that Massachusetts residential consumers paid \$253 million more to competitive suppliers than they would have paid to their distribution utilities for electric service from July 2015 through June 2018, and that low-income customers are disproportionately harmed.
+Low-income Massachusetts residents paid \$40 million more to suppliers than had they remained on the standard offer and overpaid 25% more than their non-low-income neighbors.
+The suppliers of the suppliers than their non-low-income neighbors.